-Once the type of log is selected, e.g. FAULT, each entry can be viewed by stepping through them
+Once the type of log is selected, e.g. FAULT, each entry can be viewed by stepping through them using the buttons

-Pressing 5 and 6 require access level 3.
+Pressing (5) and (6) require access level 3.

 The type of log, number and totals logged, date and time of the ALARM, FAULT, DISABLE, SYSTEM or I/O as well as device information will be displayed.
 The SYSTEM screen displays events and watchdog activity.
 From these screens the operator can select two other facilities, they are;